-Things started to get more specific with the use of the term Business Performance Management.
-A broader phrase coined by some vendors and consulting firms that wanted to make a catchy, focused form of performance management.
-This worked well for some time until it began to get confused with Business Process Management (the art and science of improving processes in an organization).
+Things started to get more specific with the use of the term business performance management.
+A broader phrase coined by some vendors and consulting firms that wanted to make a catchy, more focused form of performance management.
+This worked well for some time until it began to get confused with business process management (the art and science of improving processes in an organization).

-With Corporate Performance Management (and more recently FCPM) laying claim to the money side of the business, some thought leaders began to use the term Operational Performance Management to highlight the ops side of the business and initiatives to measure, monitor and improve performance.
+With corporate performance management (and more recently FCPM) laying claim to the money side of the business, some thought leaders began to use the term operational performance management to highlight the ops side of the business and strategic initiatives to measure, monitor, and improve business performance.

-Whereas Corporate Performance Management (CPM) was claimed by Gartner, Financial Performance Management (FPM) was one of Forrester’s labels.
+Whereas CPM was claimed by Gartner, financial performance management (FPM) was one of Forrester’s labels.
 This served an important role in clearly articulating the importance and value of leveraging financial data to improve results.
-In fact, Forrester’s FPM definition includes several financial pillars beyond analytics like financial budgeting, disclosure management and consolidation to name a few.
+In fact, Forrester’s FPM definition includes several financial pillars beyond analytics like financial budgeting, disclosure management, and financial consolidation to name a few.

 What About Business Intelligence (BI)?

 Honestly, we just couldn’t leave business intelligence (BI) and reporting out of the conversation, although it is barely relevant in conversations around performance.
 Just to be clear, business intelligence as a concept is simply about understanding your business better.
 Software companies clutched on to this phrase to create BI solutions – tools that would help you to understand your business faster by staging data, predetermining what dimensions users would see, and how they can be combined.
 In other words, fancy reporting and analysis.

 Wait!
 Except for BI, these all still sound pretty much identical, right?